immerse-project/Downstream-Users-Toolbox/T8.2_Ferrybox_Validation_Hereon/README.md

 This setup was tested and validated in comparison to other models, and later on coupled with the WAM wave model.

 ### Purpose of tutorial
-This tutorial shows how to plot maps of different variables from the different models with a overlay of the measurement data, perform interpolations to colocate the model outputs with the FerryBox in time an space, and compute and plot soem basic error statistics.
+This tutorial shows how to plot maps of different variables from the different models with an overlay of the measurement data, perform interpolations to colocate the model outputs with the FerryBox in time an space, and compute and plot some basic error statistics.

 The repository includes one jupyter notebook (ferrybox_validation.ipynb) and a python script within in a subfolder lib, containing functions to facilitate working with the unstructured grid SCHISM output (schism.py)).